$\textbf{A}^2\textbf{CiD}^2$: Accelerating Asynchronous Communication in Decentralized Deep Learning: Numerical Experiments

 \paragraph{Practical implementation of the dynamic.}The dynamic studied in Eq. \eqref{eq:dynamic} is a model displaying many of the properties sought after in practice.
-In our implementation, described in Algo. \ref{Algo}, each worker $i$ has indeed two independent processes and the DNN parameters $\{x^i,\tilde x^i\}$ are locally stored such that both processes can update them at any time.
-One process continuously performs gradient steps, while the other updates $\{x^i,\tilde x^i\}$ via peer-to-peer (p2p) averaging.
+In our implementation, described in Algo. \ref{Algo}, each worker $i$ has indeed two independent processes and the DNN parameters and momentum variable $\{x^i,\tilde x^i\}$ are locally stored such that both processes can update them at any time.
+One process continuously performs gradient steps, while the other updates $\{x^i,\tilde x^i\}$ via peer-to-peer averaging.
 The gradient process maximizes its throughput by computing forward and backward passes back to back.
-Ideally, we would also like to communicate as much as authorized by the hardware to reduce the idle time of the communication process, \ie~ begin a pairwise averaging as soon as $2$ neighboring workers in the graph finish their previous communications.
-This can be done in different ways, \eg~ by pinging each others at high frequency, or by having a fast access to a shared memory to synchronize pairs of workers.
-Thus, knowing which edge will spike at what time is largely unpredictable in advance, supporting our model of communications using random processes.
-However, efficiently implementing those ideas is technically challenging, so we simulate this behaviour by performing pairwise averaging in a pseudo-random manner among the edges of the complete graph by making all workers share a common random seed.
-This allows to synchronize the communication schedule between workers and avoid deadlocks, leading to the typical timings of Tab. \ref{tab:timing}.
-To simulate a ping procedure between pair of workers, we make sure that the pair of nodes which communicate draw a bipartite graph at all times, as done in \cite{lian2018asynchronous}.
-Contrary to All-Reduce based methods that require an increasing number of communications with the growing number of workers, inevitably leading to an increasing time between two rounds of computations, we study the case where each worker has a fixed ratio of p2p averaging with respect to its number of computed gradients.
-Thus, to control this ratio, we either put a barrier between the two processes, or we wait a random time before the next communication by drawing from an exponential random variable.
-Note that this does not guarantee any specific ordering in the evaluation of the subsequent steps of communications or computations.
-The parameter of this random variable is adjusted with the measured running average of the duration of the previous gradient steps.
-This running average is also used to normalize times in \acid\,as we integrate the continuous dynamic in real time, as seen in Algo. \ref{Algo}.
+Contrary to All-Reduce based methods that require an increasing number of communications with the growing number of workers, inevitably leading to an increasing time between two rounds of computations,